 CARCHEX offers a total of five customizable coverage levels designed to protect every vehicle.
 Each plan comes with additional benefits like 24/7 roadside assistance, towing coverage, rental car reimbursement, gas delivery, and trip interruption service.

 CarShield offers a total of six warranty coverage plans, two of which are specialty plans.
-Like CARCHEX, most CarShield plans include the added benefits of 24/7 roadside assistance, rental car reimbursement, and trip interruption coverage.
+Most CarShield plans include the added benefits of 24/7 roadside assistance, rental car reimbursement, and trip interruption coverage.

 Since its beginnings in 2010, autopom! has earned BBB accreditation and an A+ rating for its excellent customer service and coverage options.
-We found the provider to have the Best Quotes and Claims process of its competitors and would recommend getting a quote for your Mercedes by calling 888-691-2354 or visiting the website.
+We found the provider to have the Best Claims Process of its competitors and would recommend getting a quote for your Mercedes by calling 888-691-2354 or visiting the website.